One Killed, Two Injured Over Land Dispute - UrduPoint

 One Killed, Two Injured Over Land Dispute

-FAISALABAD, (UrduPoint / Pakistan Point News - 4th Aug, 2025) A scuffle between two groups left a man dead and two others critically injured at a
+BUREWALA, (UrduPoint / Pakistan Point News - 7th Aug, 2025) A man was shot dead while two others sustained injuries over a land dispute

 Recent Stories